 Nitrous Oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose to help you relax.
-Nitrous Oxide is not for everyone and we will take in consideration several factors to see if you are a candidate.
+It is not for everyone and we will take into consideration several factors to see if you are a candidate.

-Nitrous oxide, sometimes called “laughing gas,” is one option the dentist may offer to help make you more comfortable during certain procedures.
+Nitrous oxide sometimes called “laughing gas” is one option our dentists may offer to help make you more comfortable during certain procedures.
 It is not intended to put you to sleep.
-You will be able to hear and respond to any requests or directions the dentist may have.
-Your dentist will ask you to breathe normally through your nose, and within a few short minutes you should start to feel the effects of the nitrous oxide.
+You will be able to hear and respond to any requests or directions Dr. Young or Dr. Weststeyn may have.
+Our team will ask you to breathe normally through your nose, and within a few short minutes, you should start to feel the effects of the nitrous oxide.
 You may feel light-headed or a tingling in your arms and legs.
 Some people say their arms and legs feel heavy.
 Ultimately, you should feel calm and comfortable.
 The effects of nitrous oxide wear off soon after the mask is removed and you’re are able to drive and start your daily activities as planned.